-The lending landscape: then and now
+The mortgage market, then and now

-There are lenders who automatically assess an applicant’s affordability based on income and expenditure via a computer algorithm.
-By doing so, viable and responsible customers are unfairly labelled as ‘risky’, and therefore, rejected.
+Many lenders automatically assess an applicant’s affordability based on income and expenditure via an algorithm.
+By doing so, viable customers are sometimes unfairly labelled as a risk, and rejected.
 This is not so at Newbury Building Society.
 We don’t believe computers should have the final say – for us, it’s all about the personal touch.
 Call us old-fashioned, but we like to talk to our customers, learning about their unique circumstances and doing what we can to help them fulfil their home ownership ambitions.

 YOUR MORTGAGE IS SECURED ON YOUR HOME.
 THINK CAREFULLY BEFORE SECURING OTHER DEBTS AGANST YOUR HOME.
 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE.